Coptic Orphans: The Valuable Girl Project

-The 21
+Diaspora Engagement

 The Coptic diaspora has much to offer Egypt in terms of financial resources, knowledge and technical experience.
 Diaspora development has been shown to be effective, particularly when second and third-generation emigrants remain connected to the homeland.

+Serve to Learn seeks to engage members of diaspora to volunteer with Coptic Orphans' program participants in Egypt.
+Although the target audience is members of the Coptic diaspora, Coptic Orphans welcomes any volunteer over 18, from anywhere around the world.

 The 21 takes young Copts from the diaspora (aged 18–23) to villages in Upper Egypt for a three-week volunteer program.
 The volunteers teach English in schools and meet families in their homes.
 For many, this will be the first time they travel to Egypt and for others, it is an opportunity to visit areas they would never otherwise have seen on their own.
 It’s a hands-on experience with the opportunity to meet and build long-lasting bonds with children, mothers, volunteers and staff.

 The long-term goal of the program is to give overseas Copts a way to give back to the homeland while at the same time strengthening ties between Egypt and the diaspora.

 Since 2002, 394 youths have traveled to Egypt from 11 countries: the USA, Canada, Australia, the UK, Kuwait, New Zealand, Finland, UAE, Austria, Denmark, and Sweden.
 Nearly 12,000 children have been served by these volunteers.

+In addition to Serve to Learn and The 21, Coptic Orphans has several other diaspora engagement initiatives, including scholarship programs, an ambassador club, and mentorship opportunities.

 Partnership with Coptic Orthodox Church

 Coptic Orphans works in 64 dioceses in Egypt, in close partnership with each local bishop, who also identifies areas of local need and nominates volunteers.

 Bishops from the Coptic Orthodox Church from all levels have expressed their support and encouragement for Coptic Orphans' work, including Pope Tawadros II, who sent Coptic Orphans a letter in June 2017 saying:

 "We would also like to thank everyone who supports you in implementing these activities and programs in the field of education, which is the key solution for the developmental and social problems in Egypt, and for developing good citizens for their country and church."

+Similarly, in a meeting with Coptic Orphans leaders and staff members, Pope Tawadros II noted that he was "very happy" with the organization's initiatives, citing that they are "very impactful" and "purpose-driven."
+Furthermore, he indicated that his favorite aspects of Coptic Orphans' initiatives were that they are organized and cultivate generations.
+Finally, he said, "[I]t is good that the Church is a friend to this wonderful service."

 Pope Shenouda III of Alexandria, had also praised Coptic Orphans, writing: We appreciate very much what you are doing… you are saving God's children".